nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Enhancer identifier: a camel-case string such as "screenCurtain" that uniquely identifies this enhancer.
 * Friendly name: the name that'll appear under Vision dialog.
-* Supported enhancements: a frozen set of enhancement roles this provider will introduce..
+* Supported enhancements: a frozen set of enhancement roles this provider will introduce.
 * Startup check: a routine that will ensure NVDA is running on a specific environment where the enhancer would be most helpful, such as checking for a specific Windows release.
 * Startup and shutdown: a class constructor that instructs the enhancer to come online and a "terminate" method that shuts it down.
 * Event registrar: if an enhancer wishes to respond to various actions performed by users, it can specify follow-up actions.